Sylius/Sylius/UPGRADE.md

 	* `Promotions`, which are now resolved by code instead of id and only index and show endpoint are available.
 	* `Promotions Coupons`, which are now resolved by code instead of id and only index and show endpoint are available.
 	* `Tax Categories`, which are now resolved by code instead of id.
-	* `Tax Rates`, which have now only index and show endpoint is available.
+	* `Tax Rates`, which have now only index and show endpoint available.
 	* `Payment Methods`, which have now only show endpoint available.

   You can bring back previous configuration by overriding current routing with your definition.